mechanistry/timberborn-modding/README.md

 If you start Timberborn, you should now see your mod in the mod manager.

 Keep in mind that many mods do not require Unity.
-For example, modifying existing specifications or adding new translations can be done without Unity.
+For example, modifying existing blueprints or adding new translations can be done without Unity.
 Keep reading to find out more.

 ## Installing modding tools only (advanced)
 Instead of cloning this repository and using it as a base for your mods as described above, you can install the modding tools only.
-To do so, open the Package Manager in your Unity project and add the following package using the "Add package from git URL" option: `https://github.com/mechanistry/timberborn-modding.git?path=/Assets/Tools`
+To do so, open the Package Manager in your Unity project and add the following package using the "Install package from git URL" option: `https://github.com/mechanistry/timberborn-modding.git?path=/Assets/Tools`

 Remember to update the package to the latest version from time to time.
 If you want, you can switch to a certain branch or commit using advanced options described in the Unity documentation: https://docs.unity3d.com/Manual/upm-git.html#revision